nclsgg/RankMyApp-support-test-Nicolas/README.md

 docker-compose -d --build
 ```

+Don't forget to rename the .env.example file to .env!

 After that, the API will be available at [http://localhost:3001](http://localhost:3001) and the web interface will be available at [http://localhost:3000](http://localhost:3000)

 PS.: If, for any reason the `MongoDB` container is taking way too long to start, if that happens, please restart the `support-test-node-back-end` container